 There have been many debates in recent years having to do with snake lights.
-For years we used the same lighting set-ups for snakes as we did other reptiles but now we know some kinds of lighting elements are not necessary for most kinds of pet snakes, including ball pythons.
+In the past, we used the same lighting set-ups for snakes as we did other reptiles, but now we know some kinds of lighting elements are not necessary for most kinds of pet snakes, including ball pythons.

 UVB Lighting and Ball Pythons